Wednesday, 6 September 2023

 This matches the Definition 2.2.11 for order relations, giving us the LHS

-Since we have proved the implication in both directions, the proof is complete. $\square$
+Since we have proved the implication in both directions, the proof is complete.

 It is worth commenting that most people would have demonstrated the validity of the statement in 2 lines, but our objective is to prove the statement using only the basic axioms and the few lemmas that have been proven at this point.
 That is the challenge, not showing the truth of the statement in a way that would convince most people.

-(e) $a <b$ if and only if $a++ \leq b$
+(e) a<b if and only if a++b

 Here we must be careful of the direction of the order relation, and also note the bidirectional implication.

-As usual, let's write this out using Definitition 2.2.11, with $j$ and $k$ natural numbers,
+As usual, let's write this out using Definitition 2.2.11, with j and k natural numbers,

-where $b \neq a$ because $b > a$ by Definition 2.2.11 again.
+where ba because b>a by Definition 2.2.11 again.

-($\implies$).
+().
 Let's start with the LHS.

-By definition, $b \neq a$.
-Lemma 2.2.2 says $n + 0 = n$.
-This means $j \neq 0$.
-If we set $h$ such that $h++ = j$, then $h$ can be any natural number, including $0$.
+By definition, ba.
+Lemma 2.2.2 says n+0=n.
+This means j0.
+If we set h such that h++=j, then h can be any natural number, including 0.

 Using commutativity, Proposition 2.2.4, we have

-Using the Definition 2.2.1 of addition, $(n++) + m := (n +m)++$, we have,
+Using the Definition 2.2.1 of addition, (n++)+m:=(n+m)++, we have,

 And again by commutativity,